sigcsets/sigcse2022/pages/schedule_index.md

 Last update: {{ "now" | date: "%A, %B %d, %Y" }}

 <div markdown="1">
-1. The program below may not reflect recent changes in which authors have changed their presentation mode, title, author names, or affiliations.
-Such changes will be updated periodically betweeen now and the start of the Technical Symposium.
+This page is one of three sources of program schedule information, the others being:
+- The [agenda on our Pathable site](https://sigcse2022.us2.pathable.com/agenda) (be patient, it takes a few seconds to load).
+- The printed program booklet and addendum available to in-person attendees.

+The number of late-breaking changes to the program schedule this year has been unprecedented as fluctuating pandemic conditions and travel restrictions lead authors to switch from virtual to in-person participation and vice-versa.
+As such, the program below may not reflect the most recent changes. **During the Symposium, participants should refer to either the printed program booklet with its addendum or the Pathable agenda.** The latter will be the most up-to-date.
+This version will be updated once more after the Symposium to serve as the publicly-accessible historical record of the Symposium.

-1. Each entry includes the day, time, and room assigned.
-The day and time assignments should be correct and final, whereas the room assignment process is still on-going.
-All times shown are Eastern Standard Time (EST).
+1. All times shown are Eastern Standard Time (EST).
 1. For full details about the Workshops, please visit the [Workshops Page](/schedule/workshops).
 Note: "Workshops" are a specific track within the SIGCSE Technical Symposium's main program, available at an additional cost to registered SIGCSE TS participants.
 They are distinct from <strong>Affiliated Events and Sponsor Sessions</strong>, which are clearly identified within the agenda below.
 1. A [roadmap](https://docs.google.com/document/d/1Z7w8HJ03WB5X0qF0b71eOKaP6CsDUMPw/edit?usp=sharing&ouid=107906839535250673001&rtpof=true&sd=true) of suggested sessions for K-12 participants to attend is now available.
 1. A [roadmap](/schedule/cc) of suggested sessions for Community College participants to attend is now available.